If you’re looking to get the word out about your product or service, trade shows can be the perfect solution for you.

 In a space as large as the Orange County Convention Center, it can take a lot to make sure people see you.

-When coming up with your trade show booth design, use large banners, bold colors, hanging signs, and awesome lighting to attract visitors.
+When coming up with your trade show booth design, use large banners, bold colors, hanging signs, awesome lighting, and wow-worthy tech to attract visitors.
 If you plan on attending a lot of expos and trade shows, it might be worth investing in some custom displays that you can use every year.

 3. Brand Everything